vocascan/documentation/docs/vocascan-server/run-programmatically.md

 with other middlewares or request handlers.

 This example creates and starts a vocascan-server on port `8989` with an in-memory sqlite database, a colorized console sql logger and a new route `/hello-world`.
-After two seconds the server stops imminently.
+After two seconds the server stops immediately.

 ```js
 const { createServer, version } = require("@vocascan/server");